Factsheet about pertussis

 How common is pertussis in the EU?

 The latest figures for the number of cases of pertussis reported in the EU/EEA can be found in the ECDC Surveillance Atlas of Infectious Diseases.
 It is difficult to compare the frequency of pertussis in different countries, because different methodologies for the diagnosis of pertussis are used.
 Also, cough due to pertussis is often not recognised as such.
-The number of cases of pertussis reported to ECDC has been increasing since 2011.

 Ways to catch pertussis